-- A1.3 Eligible IFM activities are those that increase carbon sequestration and/or reduce GHG emissions on forest lands managed for wood products such as sawtimber, pulpwood and fuelwood by increasing biomass carbon stocks through improving forest management practices.
-The baseline and project scenarios for the project area shall qualify as forests remaining as forests, such as set out in the IPCC 2006 Guidelines on National GHG Inventories, and the project area shall be designated, sanctioned or approved for wood product management by a national or local regulatory body (e.g., as logging concessions or plantations). - A1.4 Various sanctioned forest management activities may be changed to increase carbon stocks and/or reduce emissions, but only a subset of these activities make a measurable difference to the long-term increase in net GHG emissions compared to the baseline scenario.
-Eligible IFM activities include: - 1) Reduced Impact Logging (RIL): This category includes practices that reduce net GHG emissions by switching from conventional logging to RIL during timber harvesting. - 2) Logged to Protected Forest (LtPF).
-This category includes practices that reduce net GHG emissions by converting logged forests to protected forests.
-By eliminating harvesting for timber, biomass carbon stocks are protected and can increase as the forest re-grows and/or continues to grow.
-Harvesting of trees to advance conservation purposes (e.g., the removal of diseased trees) may continue in the project scenario. - 3) Extended Rotation Age / Cutting Cycle (ERA): This category includes practices that reduce net GHG emissions of evenly aged managed forests by extending the rotation age or cutting cycle and increasing carbon stocks. - Low-Productive to High-Productive Forest (LtHP): This category includes practices that increase carbon sequestration by converting low-productivity forests to high-productivity forests.
-Note Activities that reduce GHG emissions from unsanctioned forest degradation (e.g., illegal logging) are considered REDD activities.
-Projects focusing solely on the reduction of forest fires are not eligible under IFM.
+- Eligible IFM activities are those that increase carbon sequestration and/or reduceGHG A1.3 emissions on forest lands managed for wood products such as sawtimber, pulpwood and fuelwood by increasing biomass carbon stocks through improving forest management practices.
+The baseline and project scenarios for the project area shall qualify as forests remaining as forests, such as set out in the 2019 Refinement to the 2006 PCC Guidelines for National GHG Inventories, and the project area shall be designated, sanctioned or approved for wood product management by a national or local regulatory body (eg) as logging concessions or plantations). - Various sanctioned forest management activities may be changed to increase carbon stocks A1.4 and/or reduce emissions, but only a subset of these activities make a measurable difference to the long-term increase in net GHG emissions compared to the baseline scenario.
+Eligible IFM activities include: - 1) Reduced Impact Logging (RIL): This category includes practices that reduce net GHG emissions by switching from conventional logging to RIL during timber harvesting. - 2) Logged to Protected Forest (LCPF): This category includes practices that reduce net GHG emissions by converting logged forests to protected forests.
+By eliminating harvesting for timber, biomass carboo stocks are protected and can increase as the forest re-grows and/or continues to grow.
+Harvesting of trees to advance conservation purposes (e.g., the removal of diseased trees) may continue in the project scenario. - Extended Rotation Age / Cutting Cycle (ERA): This category includes practices that reduce net GHG emissions of evenly aged managed forests by extending the rotation age or cutting Ucycle and increasing carbon stocks. - Ow-Productive to High-Productive Forest (LtHP): This category includes practices that increase carbon sequestration by converting low-productivity forests to high-productivity forests.
+Note - Activities that reduce GHG emissions from unsanctioned forest degradation (e.g., illegal logging) are considered REDD activities.
 Activities that degrade wetlands to increase forest production are not eligible.